liamnewmarch/blog/content/posts/sudo-less-package-management.md

 ---
 date: 2015-09-15
+title: OS X package management, without sudo
 summary: An old take on setting up Homebrew and npm on macOS.
-layout: posts/post.njk
-tags: post
-title: OS X package management, without sudo
 ---

 Recently, I had to use a shared company MacBook for a web dev project.
 Knowing this shared device would only be mine for a few weeks, I wanted to be able to delete everything when I was done.